Commercial lease incentives are payments or concessions offered by a landlord to:

-In the current climate, incentives in the form of a rent-free period or rent abatement are more highly sought after.
-Nonetheless, if you are negotiating a fit-out contribution with your landlord, it’s worth discussing the details and conditions before signing your lease.
+In today's climate, rent-free periods or rent abatements are more highly sought after.
+Nonetheless, negotiating a fit-out contribution with your landlord is worth discussing the details and conditions before signing your lease

 Landlords are always eager to attract high-quality tenants on long-term leases, especially in rental markets with high vacancy rates.
 And offering a commercial lease incentive package is one way to do it.

-That means, as a commercial tenant, it is vital that you learn about the types of lease incentives that you are able to negotiate.
+That means, as a commercial tenant, it is vital that you learn about the types of lease incentives that you can negotiate.
 Use the following steps as a guide to secure the best possible commercial lease incentive:

 Get in touch with a member of our team today to see how we can help you.